shirotech/mollusk/README.md

 The `MolluskContext` API provides the same core methods as `Mollusk`:

 * `process_instruction`: Process an instruction with automatic account management
 * `process_instruction_chain`: Process a chain of instructions
 * `process_and_validate_instruction`: Process and validate an instruction
 * `process_and_validate_instruction_chain`: Process and validate an instruction chain

-All methods return `ContextResult` instead of `InstructionResult`, which omits the `resulting_accounts` field since accounts are managed by the context's account store.
+All methods return `InstructionResult`, just like the base `Mollusk` methods.
+The `resulting_accounts` field will reflect the final state after execution, and these accounts are automatically stored in the context's account store.

 Note that `HashMap<Pubkey, Account>` implements `AccountStore` directly, so you can use it as a simple in-memory account store without needing